-My work focused on the MPPI controller, opponent-aware cost design, integration with CUDA particle-filter localization, a C++ opponent-prediction node, ROS 2 systems integration, real-time debugging, and a web-based raceline editor for race-day tuning.
+I led the full autonomy stack: JAX MPPI controller, opponent-aware cost design, integration with CUDA particle-filter localization, a C++ opponent-prediction node, ROS 2 systems integration, real-time debugging, and a web-based raceline editor for race-day tuning.

-- Integrated CUDA-accelerated LiDAR particle-filter localization, 8,000 particles at 50 Hz on isolated cores alongside MPPI
+- CUDA-accelerated LiDAR particle-filter localization: 8,000 particles at 50 Hz on isolated cores alongside MPPI

 - C++ opponent-prediction node: LiDAR clustering + raceline-arclength Kalman filtering on (s, v) for predictive overtaking